Best HVLP Turbine For Automotive

 Shop: Fuji Mini-Mite HVLP Spray Systems

 As shipped, most Fuji HVLP spray guns are fitted with a 1.3mm air cap, which is good for most automotive paint.
-For clear coats, a smaller tip size will give better results.
-Some primers may require larger tips.
+But for clear coats, a smaller tip size will give better results, and some primers may require larger tips.

 Gravity-Feed vs Pot-Style